bmhash/bmhash.github.io/docs/index.md

 Following the vision for the playbook, there is a need to set goals and objetives that allow to continuously sustain and thrive to implement it a little further.
 Thus, the main goals for the playbook are:

 * To help set the tone for the team dynamics and the way of working for a common understanding on the values, principles and general and specific concepts around them.
-* To increase overall efficiency for team members and the whole team in general.
+* To improve overall efficiency and effectiveness for team members and the whole team as a cohesive ensemble.
-* To reduce the number of mistakes and avoid common pitfalls.
+* To reduce the number of mistakes and avoid common pitfalls through a quality first mindset.
-* To strive to be better engineers and learn from other people's shared experience.
+* To improve both hard and soft skills while contributing and sharing knowledge.

 ## "The" Checklist